Carnegie Mellon University in Qatar

 For the purposes of calculating QPAs, all incomplete grades will be treated by their default grade until resolved.
 Hence, a Incomplete with a default grade of “R” would impact academic progress and QPA calculations.

 Students should consult with their academic advisor or the Director of Student Academic Success to understand the standards for satisfactory progress set by their respective major.
-The standards are listed on CMUQ Scotty website.

 Academic Warning